Symbols#

 Bases:

-ArraySymbolAn input symbol.
-Functions as a “placeholder” in a model.
+ArraySymbolAn input symbol that acts as a placeholder in a model.

 - class IntegerVariable[source]#